-Roselle and Peppermint
+Thai Red Roselle and Peppermint

 Roselle is a type of hibiscus that's very easy to grow in Kihei.
 Roselle tea is popular in Florida, Jamaica, Mexico and Thailand.
 Roselle is one of the main ingredients in Red Zinger tea - it's also called Red Hibiscus or Florida Cranberry.

 Roselle is commercially grown in sub-tropical and tropical areas of the world.
 In addition to being grown for tea and beverages, the plants are used for making rope, twine, baskets and a course fabric.
+There are different varieties of Roselle.
+If you live in Kihei I recommend growing "Thai Red Roselle".

-In the sub-tropics, Roselle is moderately sensitive to increasing and decreasing daylight but it can be grown year round.
+In the sub-tropics, Thai Red Roselle is moderately sensitive to increasing and decreasing daylight but it can be grown year round.
 Regardless of the month it's planted, it will take close to 3 months before the plant begins to flower and produce calyxes.
-I've planted Roselle at different times of the year and I think the best months to plant seeds are February through April.
+I've planted it at different times of the year and I think the best months to plant seeds are February through April.
 When planted in the spring, the plants grow larger, fuller and produce good size calyxes all summer long.

 The calyxes should be cut when they're a bright, shiny cranberry red and about 1.5 to 2 inches long.
 If left on the branches too long, they begin to dry and turn a dull, dark red but these can be harvested for the seeds.
 The calyxes can be used fresh cut from the branches or dried.
 If you're growing Roselle for tea , after the calyxes are harvested the seed capsule should be removed.